SIDANWhatever/gpte-test/readme.md

 2. Build Addresses
 3. Create the Treasury Script Reference UTxO and Treasury Datum Reference UTxO
 4. Create the Escrow Script Reference UTxO - but not yet Datum.
-5. Create a Bounty Commitment with Appropriate use of Datum -- was is that use?
+5. Create a Bounty Commitment with Appropriate use of Datum
 6. Distribute an Escrow UTxO.
 7. Review All Error Messages
 8. Looking Ahead: When is a reference UTxO helpful for Datum?